taahamahdi/Game-Bot/README.md

 ## To do:

-Add server counter for DiscordBots.org
+* Add server counter for DiscordBots.org

+* Redirect "TF2" to Team Fortress 2

+* Change "Try again with more characters or a different game!" to "Try again with less characters or a different game!"

-<del>Remove "Looking for x" string output, and set up "Game not found" instead.</del>
+* <del>Remove "Looking for x" string output, and set up "Game not found" instead.</del>